extratone/bilge/notes/Notes-Twitter Blue Review.md

 - [ ] I absolutely love continuing to see ads.
 - [ ] Lists Discovery (sortof separate) helped me catch a few accounts/friends I assumed were on The New List uhhh for years???
 - [x] “These features should be available to everyone” is the recurring sentiment among the commentary I’ve found so far.
-- [ ] All Twitter Users are Power Users.
+- [ ] All Twitter Users ~~are~~Should Be Power Users.
 - [ ] **Stop talking about this bullshit like it’s unavoidable**.
 - [ ] [**POST QUEUE**](https://twitter.com/NeoYokel/status/1460486229800230914) - An actual poweruser feature that cannot be found in *any* Twitter client aside from the PRO tools.
 - [x] It just occurred to me that the app has not randomly logged me out since I paid for Twitter Blue.
-- [ ] Introducing more preferences is great…but only if they actually persist.
+- [x] Introducing more preferences is great…but only if they actually persist.
 - [ ] [[Mobile Dot Twitter Dot Com]]
-- [ ] *My* Jack-Leaving-Twitter Conspiracy: Jack leaving Twitter now is a coverup - knowing tech media would talk about his departure endlessly instead of the details of how low-value Twitter Blue is.
+- [x] *My* Jack-Leaving-Twitter Conspiracy: Jack leaving Twitter now is a coverup - knowing tech media would talk about his departure endlessly instead of the details of how low-value Twitter Blue is.
+- [ ] Instead of placing the bet on local newspapers like *The Kansas City Star*, Twitter should take the ad-free risk themselves and offer, simply, a completely ad-free Twitter experience.
+That might just be worth $2.99 a month.
+- [x] Hey Twitter, here’s a brief list of likely hirable iOS developers better than yours.

 ```
 <audio controls>